HashmatShadab/APR/README.md

 ![main figure](images/Algo.png)

-The Algorithm describes *Adversarial Pixel Restoration* for training surrogate model.
-The equations in the above algorithm are available in the paper.
+The algorithm describes *Adversarial Pixel Restoration* for training the surrogate model.
+Please refer to our paper for more details on the equations in the above-mentioned algorithm.

 ## Contents
 1) [Contributions](#Contributions)